305909/gym-hopper/README.md

 ## Automatic Domain Randomization

 Automatic Domain Randomization (ADR) automates the domain randomization process.
 ADR involves dynamically varying the link masses of the Hopper robot during training, with the exception of the fixed torso mass.
-The algorithm systematically adapts the randomization parameters according to the agent's performance, thereby facilitating optimal management of exploration and exploitation across diverse environmental settings.
+The algorithm systematically adjusts the randomization parameters according to the agent's performance, thereby facilitating optimal management of exploration and exploitation across diverse environmental settings.

 ### Initialization and Domain Configuration